CleyFaye/boilerplate/README.md

 The settings are:

-- allowNonLocal: listen only to localhost or not
+- listenInterface: listen only to localhost or not.
+Can also be used to specify the address of an interface to bind to.
 - port: port to listen to.
 Can be 0 to use a random available port
 - shutdownFunction: a function to call after the server stop listening
 - logger: a winston logger to log that the server started listening